 When you look at Mt.
 Hood from a distance, you might think of it as a serene, friendly mountain and a great place for a rigorous but do-able hike to the summit.
 The photo below shows that not to be the case.
 A climber is faced with obstacles, one of which is the bergshrund, a large crevasse climbers must cross before reaching the summit (shown a bit lower than center of this photo).

-August 2013 - Sebastian Kinasiewicz, 32, died while trying to summit the mountain alone.
+August 11, 2013 - Sebastian Kinasiewicz, 32, died while trying to summit the mountain alone when he plunged over a thousand feet at Cooper Spur.
 He was a novice climber visiting the mountain while on a break from drone training in Oregon.

-June 2012 - Mark Cartier, 56, an experienced and well-known local climber who'd climbed Mt.
-Hood many times before, suffered a fatal fall near Crater Rock while descending the mountain.
+June 14, 2012 - Mark Cartier, 56, an experienced and well-known local climber who'd climbed Mt.
+Hood a hundred times before, suffered a fatal fall near Crater Rock while descending the mountain.

+June 16, 2010: Canadian fell 700 feet on Coe Glacier (Robert Dale Wiebe).
 December 2009 - Reid Glacier: Luke T. Gullberg, 26, of Des Moines, Washington is found dead at the 9,000-feet level of Mt.
 Hood after a fall on the Reid Headwall.
-The bodies of Gullberg's two climbing partners, Katie Nolan and Anthony Vietti, were found later in the summer.
+The bodies of Gullberg's two climbing partners, Katie Nolan and Anthony Vietti, were found the next summer.

 January 2009 - Hogsback: Brooke Colvin, 31, is killed after being struck by falling ice in the area below the Pearly Gates and knocked several hundred feet down the mountain.
 She was climbing with her husband, 33-year-old Thad Stavn.

-July 2008 - Cooper Spur: Gary Lee, 55, is descending from the summit on the Cooper Spur route when he's struck by a falling rock.
+July 28, 2008 - Cooper Spur: Gary Lee, 55, is descending from the summit on the Cooper Spur route when he's struck by a falling rock.
 His body is located 1,000 feet below, just above the Elliot Glacier.
+Climbing w/ son.

 December 2006: Cooper Spur: Kelly James, Brian Hall, and Jerry Cooke attempt to scale the difficult north side of the mountain and perish in a storm.
 James' body is later found in a snow cave near the summit.
 Hall and Cooke's bodies are not found.